Care Act FAQ

 The Care Act is mainly for adults in need of care and support, and their adult carers.
 There are some provisions for the transition of children in need of care and support, parent carers of children in need of care and support, and young carers.
 However the main provisions for these groups (before transition) are in the Children and Families Act 2014

-From April 2015 you are entitled to a carer’s assessment where you appear to have needs, this matches the rights to an assessment of the person being cared for.
+Under the Care Act you are entitled to a carer’s assessment where you appear to have needs, this matches the rights to an assessment of the person being cared for.
 You will be entitled to support if you meet the national eligibility criteria.

 The person you care for is entitled to a ‘needs assessment' if they appear to have needs for care and support.

-From April 2015 local authorities are allowed to arrange for other organisations such as charities or private companies to carry out assessments.
+Local authorities are allowed to arrange for other organisations such as charities or private companies to carry out assessments.

-From April 2015 there are national eligibility criteria for both carers and the person being cared for.
+The Care Act 2014 set out national eligibility criteria for both carers and the person being cared for.
 There is a national minimum threshold and if a carer or the person being cared for meets this threshold, they will have eligible needs.

 Local authorities also have the option of meeting needs that fall below the national minimum threshold.